Stability and convergence of multi-converter systems using projection-free power-limiting droop control: Sensitivity analysis of the convergence rate

+If the set of active nodes does not change and \eqref{eq:beta_cubic} is binding, then $\beta_{\mc G^\prime} \geq \beta_{\mc G}$. \end{proposition} A proof is provided in the Appendix.
 This results shows that, under mild technical assumptions, adding edges that connect previously weakly connected nodes (i.e., increasing the connecitivity of the network) increases the convergence rate of the projection-free networked dynamics.
-Specifically, on a sufficiently large gain $\rho$, the convergence rate can be improved by introducing an edge with a weight equal or lower than $w_{\max}$ connecting any two nodes with degree less than $d_{\max}$.
+Specifically, for a sufficiently large gain $\rho \in \mathbb{R}_{>0}$, the convergence rate can be improved by introducing an edge with a weight equal or lower than $w_{\max}$ that connects any two nodes with degree less than $d_{\max}$.
+This result crucially hinges on Lemma~\ref{lem:mubound}, i.e., that the optimal dual multipliers $\mu^\star$ are independent of the gain $\rho$ and $L$ at any KKT point.

-Moreover, the following corollary establishes the same result for the simpler setup of a graph with identical weights.
+Finally, the following corollary establishes the same result for the simpler setup of a graph with identical weights.